Cupparamen/Generations-Input-Display/ReadMe.txt

 Extra special thanks to Khroma for testing 100 stick sensitivity mode!
 I was able to use that information to come up with a fairly accurate M-Speed Equation to test against instead of individual coordinates!

 [Change Log]
+<3.1> Changed the way coordinates are displayed to try to mitigate slowdown
 <3.0> Fixed massive memory leak, and added MSpeed equations for both regular and 100 Stick Sensitivity Mode

 [Credits]